schwindelig/postmortem/README.md

 ## Usage

-Clone this repository and publish it.
+Clone this repository, run `dotnet restore` and publish it.
 In the published directory, run
 ```bash
 dotnet .\PostMortem.dll
 ```